-SENIOR CITIZENS
+C. SENIOR CITIZENS

 Persons 55 years or older are entitled to free tuition at the University of Guam, provided that he/she has been a resident of Guam for no less than five (5) years preceding enrollment (Public Law no. 24-151), and provided that they have been admitted to the University.
 Admission into a course shall be on a space available basis or, if course(s) is full, by permission of the instructor(s).
 A senior citizen may apply for admission as a regular student or as a non-degree seeking student.
 Registration is scheduled after the scheduled adjustment period (add/drop) of any regular semester.
 However, a Senior Citizen may opt not to participate in this program and instead enroll during any registration period provided that he/she registers on the assigned registration for her/his class level and provided he/she pays the required tuition and fees.
+NOTE: Because all summer classes and out-of-normal semester classes are offered on a self-sustaining basis, there will be no senior citizen tuition waiver for these classes.
+The tuition waiver is only available for regular fall and spring semester courses.
+All other rules apply.
 For assistance, contact the assigned coordinator at the Records Office.
 All admissions and enrollment requirements apply.